 Yes the acrylic formula is inherently mold and mildew resistant.
 You’ll find however, like any other anti-skid, if you don’t wash it regularly dirt will accumulate in the valleys providing fertile ground for mold and fungus growth.

-Stain resistance and non-slip surfaces are a conundrum.
-It is very difficult to have a very easy to clean, stain resistant surface that is also non-slip.
-KiwiGrip, however, does not seem to absorb many stains and are easily scrubbed and washed away.
-Stains typical in a yachting environment such as tea, coffee and wine are easy to clean off.
+Stain resistance and non-skid surfaces are a conundrum.
+It is very difficult to have a very easy to clean, stain resistant surface that is also non-skid.
+KiwiGrip, however does not seem to absorb many stains and spots are easily scrubbed and washed away.

 KiwiGripping is technique sensitive.
 Here are a few tips for achieving a super-yacht quality finish: